mitre/emasser/docs/features.md

 ```
 $ bundle exec exe/emasser post poams add --systemId [value] --status [value] --vulnerabilityDescription [value] --sourceIdentVuln [value] --pocOrganization [value] --resources [value]
 ```
+**Notes:**
+  - The format for milestones is:
+    --milestone description:[value] scheduledCompletionDate:[value]
+  - Based on the value for the status (--status) parameter there are other required fields
-**Note:** The example is only showing the required fields.
-Refer to instructions listed above for conditional and optional fields requirements.
+  - Refer to instructions listed above for conditional and optional fields requirements.
+---
+Client API parameters/fields (required, conditional, and optional).
   - required parameter are:
     |parameter                  | type or values                                                         |
     |---------------------------|:-----------------------------------------------------------------------|